Vijayarvind10/paxos/README.md

 ## Build Instructions

-To build the project, use the following commands:
+To build the project, use the following commands (bash):

-* bash
 * mkdir -p build && cd build
 * cmake ..
 * make